Rensvandeschoot/Tutorials/JASP for Bayes with informative priors (using Jags)/JASP_Bayes_informative_priors_jags_version1.md

 #### Regression coefficients

--	We follow the default prior specifications that the R package blavaan uses with the Jags target (Merkle, & Rosseel, 2018).
-You can find more information in the tutorial [Bayesian regression in blavaan (using Jags)](https://www.rensvandeschoot.com/tutorials/bayesian-regression-blavaan/).
+-	We follow the default prior specifications that the R package blavaan uses with the JAGS target (Merkle, & Rosseel, 2018).
+You can find more information in the tutorial [Bayesian regression in blavaan (using JAGS)](https://www.rensvandeschoot.com/tutorials/bayesian-regression-blavaan/).
 -	In blavaan, the normal prior $\mathcal{N}(\mu, \ 1/\sigma^{2})$, where $\mu$ is the mean and $\ 1/\sigma^{2}$ is the precision of the distribution, is used for the regression coefficient.
 -	“Wait, what is the precision?
 Should it be the variance?”
 A great question!
-Jags uses the precision instead of the variance.
+JAGS uses the precision instead of the variance.
 The precision is the inverse of the variance.
 For example, the precision of 0.01 is equal to the variance of 100 (the inverse of 0.01 is 100).
 -	Blavaan uses 0 and 1e-2 (1e-2 is equal to $1 × 10^{-2}$, which is 0.01) as the mean and the precision for the prior distribution for regression coefficients.
 Since the mean 0 and the precision 1e-2 are the parameters for the prior distribution, they are hyperparameters.
 In summary, we set $\mathcal{N}(0, 1/100)$ as our prior distributions for both regression coefficients.

 <br>

 #### Intercept

--	Although we leave intercept and residual variance untouched, we have to specify the prior distributions for the intercept and the residual variance to run Jags (otherwise, Jags does not work!).
+-	Although we leave intercept and residual variance untouched, we have to specify the prior distributions for the intercept and the residual variance to run JAGS (otherwise, JAGS does not work!).
 -	We again refer to the default priors that blavaan uses for the intercept: the normal prior distribution $\mathcal{N}(\mu_0, \ 1/\sigma^{2}_{0})$, where $\mu_0$ is the mean and $\ 1/\sigma^{2}_{0}$ is the precision of the distribution.
 -	Blavaan uses 0 and 1e-3 (1e-3 is equal to $1 × 10^{-3}$, which is 0.001) as hyperparameters for the mean and the precision, respectively.
 That is, we set $\mathcal{N}(0, 1/1000)$ as our prior distribution for the intercept.